AC8L/QMX_Plus_Autotuner_Internal_Battery_Speaker/README.md

 **I am releasing design materials, PCB fabrication files, and code under open source license and to be free for ham radio community to embrace and enjoy DIY building.
 Or commercially selling.**

-**This is an attempt to contribute to QRP Labs mission of providing high quality low cost transmitters to hams to ease their entry to the hobby.**
+**This is an attempt to contribute to QRP Labs noble mission of providing high quality low cost transmitters to hams to ease their entry to the hobby.**

 **Anyone who wants to commercialize and sell this solution as modules, semi kit or as a full kit are allowed to do so under these terms:**